YonathanZzZ/SoilMoistureIOT/README.md

 - **ESP32 Device**:
   - Periodically measures soil moisture using a sensor.
-  - Sends moisture data to the server for storage and analysis.
+  - Sends moisture data to the server for storage.

 - **Server**:
   - User registration and authentication.
   - Device registration, providing a unique device identifier and secret key.
-  - Data storage and management using MySQL.
+  - Data storage and management using MySQL (via Primsa).

-- **Client Webapp** (Work in Progress):
+- **Client Webapp**:
-  - User interface for monitoring soil moisture data.
+  - User interface for adding monitoring devices.
-  - Statistics and graphs to visualize the moisture levels of the plants.
+  - Current moisture level and graphs to visualize the moisture levels of the plants.

 ## Usage